ShunlaiC/MR-LiDAR-Benchmark/README.md

 ## 🙏 Acknowledgements

-This work was supported in part by the **National Natural Science Foundation of China** under Grant No. 52172395.
+This work was supported in part by the National Natural Science Foundation of China under Grant No. 52572362 and 52172395.

 Annotation was performed using the [SUSTechPOINTS](https://github.com/naurril/SUSTechPOINTS) platform.
 Detection baselines were implemented with [OpenPCDet](https://github.com/open-mmlab/OpenPCDet).